MagpantayAT/VolleyAndroid/README.md

 How to setup Volley to Post data from Android to you API

 ### Setting up Volley to your Android Project
-- Open your project then navigate to `app > Gradle Scripts > build.gradle(app)` then add this `implementation 'com.android.volley:volley:1.1.1'` to yor dependencies.
+- Open your project then navigate to `app > Gradle Scripts > build.gradle(app)` then add this `implementation 'com.android.volley:volley:1.1.1'` to your dependencies.
 - Next is to go to your `AndroidManifest.xml` located in `app > manifest` then add this before the application tag `<uses-permission android:name="android.permission.INTERNET"></uses-permission>`

 ### Setting up your Java code